Almost Surely $\sqrt{T}$ Regret for Adaptive LQR: Theoretical results

 Items \ref{item:Enoise}) and \ref{item:Ecov}) defines two high-probability events on the regularity of noise.
-Item \ref{item:xnorm}) bounds the state norm under regular noise, based on which item \ref{item:Ecross}) bounds the growth of a cross term between noise and state that would be useful in regret analysis.
+Item \ref{item:xnorm}) bounds the state norm under regular noise, based on which item \ref{item:Ecross}) bounds the growth of a few cross terms that would be useful in regret analysis.
 Item \ref{item:Eest}) bounds the parameter estimation error, based on which item \ref{item:Tstab}) bounds \( T_{\text{stab}} \).
 Finally, item \ref{item:Tnocb}) states that the circuit-breaking mechanism is triggered only \emph{finitely}, and bounds \( T_{\text{nocb}} \), the time after which the circuit-breaking is not triggered any more.

 \end{remark}